tr1xem/AWCC/README.md

 Dell G15 5530
 Dell G16 7630

-Should work in all Dell G15 models and some G16 models too Feel free to test and give feedback in [discussions](https://github.com/tr1xem/AWCC/discussions)!
+Should work in all Dell G15 models and some G16 models too <br>
+Feel free to test and give feedback in [discussions](https://github.com/tr1xem/AWCC/discussions)

 # FAQ and TIPS